Refund Policies and Methods

 - eRefunds is the most secure and quickest method to receive your check refund.
 Note: you must create your eRefund profile in advance of your refund being processed on your student account before your refund can be direct deposited into your to your U.S. checking account.

 - If you do not create an eRefund profile or you do not have a U.S. checking account, any refund will be made by paper check, payable to you, the student, and mailed to the current mailing address on record.
-You must notify the school of any address changes either via Online Services or in writing by submitting the Student Change of Address Form to ensure correct delivery of refund checks.
+You must notify the school of any address changes either via MyDCE or in writing by submitting the Student Change of Address Form to ensure correct delivery of refund checks.

 Timing of Refunds